Julie Bishop: New Colombo Plan

-Months after the Abbott Government took office, Bishop announced the implementation of a New Colombo Plan which would provide undergraduate students with funding to study in several different locations within the Indo-Pacific.
+Months after the Abbott government took office, Bishop announced the implementation of a New Colombo Plan which would provide undergraduate students with funding to study in several different locations within the Indo-Pacific.
 The plan started off in pilot form and after initial success the full program was rolled out in 2015.

 ISIS fighters

 In a 2015 speech explaining the Australian Government's measures against ISIS, Bishop compared the psychological underpinnings of ISIS with that of Nazism.
 Citing Eric Hoffer's seminal work The True Believer, she argued that the declared Caliphate drew from the same source that drove the masses to support Hitler; "Invincibility was—until the US-led airstrikes—all part of its attraction."

-In October 2014, Man Haron Monis wrote to Attorney-General George Brandis asking if he (Monis) could contact the leader of ISIS, two months before he took hostages in the Sydney siege.
+In October 2014, Man Haron Monis wrote to Attorney-General George Brandis asking if Monis could contact the leader of ISIS, two months before he took hostages in the Sydney siege.
 On 28 May 2015, Bishop told Parliament that the letter was provided to a review of the siege, before correcting the record three days later.

 UN Security Council

-Although Bishop fought against the Gillard Government's campaign to gain Australia a temporary two-year seat on the United Nations Security Council, she was widely lauded for her commanding performance when representing Australia on the Council in her capacity as Foreign Minister.
+Although Bishop fought against the Gillard government's campaign to gain Australia a temporary two-year seat on the United Nations Security Council, she was widely lauded for her commanding performance when representing Australia on the Council in her capacity as Foreign Minister.
 She negotiated a successful resolution that was adopted by the Council in regards to gaining full access to the crash site of Flight MH17.

 During the month of November 2014, Bishop chaired the Security Council and led meeting to discuss the threat of foreign fights, UN peacekeeping and the Ebola epidemic.
 Later, Bishop led negotiations to pass a resolution to set up an independent criminal tribunal into the downing of Flight MH17.
 Although Russia vetoed the resolution, Bishop was widely praised by other delegates for her work and for her strong statement following the veto that "the anticipated excuses and obfuscation by the Russian Federation should be treated with the utmost disdain".